Priyasunil26/KubernetesKustomization/kubernetes.md

 helm search repo boldbi
 ```

-    This command will display a list of available charts in the repository along with their chart version, app version, and a brief description.
-For example:

 ```
 NAME            CHART VERSION   APP VERSION     DESCRIPTION boldbi/boldbi   7.9.50          7.9.50          Embed powerful analytics inside your apps and t...